 |---|---|---|---|---|---|---|

-| Pilot Kickoff & Requirements Freeze | 1 | 1 | Project Manager | Head of FM | IT Integrator, FM Key User | Vendor Consultant, Data Steward |
+| Pilot Kickoff & Requirements Freeze | 1 | 1 | Project Manager | Head of FM | IT Integrator, FM Key User | Vendor Consultant, Data Manager |

-| Sandbox Migration (Test Data) | 2 | 2 | Data Owner | Project Manager | Vendor Consultant, IT Integrator | FM Key User |
+| Sandbox Migration (Test Data) | 2 | 2 | Data Manager | Project Manager | Vendor Consultant, IT Integrator | FM Key User |

-| Integration and Interface Testing | 4 | 3 | IT Integrator | Project Manager | Vendor Consultant, SAP Team | Head of FM |
+| Integration and Interface Tests | 4 | 3 | IT Integrator | Project Manager | Vendor Consultant, SAP Team | Head of FM |

-| Pilot Operation & User Testing | 7 | 6 | FM Key User | Project Manager | IT Integrator, Vendor Consultant | Head of FM, Stakeholder |
+| Pilot Operation & User Tests | 7 | 6 | FM Key User | Project Manager | IT Integrator, Vendor Consultant | Head FM, Stakeholder |

-| Pilot Acceptance & Lessons Learned | 13 | 1 | Project Manager | Head of FM | All Involved Parties | Management |
+| Pilot Acceptance & Lessons Learned | 13 | 1 | Project Manager | Head of FM | All Stakeholders | Management |

-Test pyramid for CAFM: Acceptance tests with end-users at the top, integration and interface tests in the middle, and technical load and stability tests at the bottom.
+Test Pyramid for CAFM: Acceptance tests with end-users at the top, integration and interface tests in the middle, and technical load and stability tests at the bottom.
 Prioritize integration scenarios over feature tests; integration errors are the most common cause of rework.

-- Must-have Tests: End-to-end work order (Mobile -> CAFM -> SAP), IFC import with ID matching, IoT event -> deduplicated work order, offline sync resilience.
+- Must-have tests: End-to-end work order (mobile -> CAFM -> SAP), IFC import with ID matching, IoT event -> deduplicated work order, offline sync resilience.

 7. Change Management, Training, and Operation

-Training formats and responsibilities
+Training Formats and Responsibilities

 - Key User Track: Process workflows, troubleshooting, mapping rules between CAFM and ERP/BIM.
 Target audience: FM team leaders and process owners.

-- End-user modules: Ticket creation, room booking, report access.
+- End-User Modules: Ticket creation, room booking, report access.
 Format: short micro-learnings and onboarding guides.

 Practical Insight: Learning works best in work contexts.
 Plan training directly on real playlists (e.g., typical work order scenarios) and combine in-person training with short, situation-specific e-learnings.
 This significantly reduces operational inquiries.

-Support model, SLAs, and operational processes
+Support Model, SLAs, and Operating Processes

 Limitation: Centralization improves consistency but worsens local response times.
 If fast on-site response is business-critical, accept higher personnel costs or define local SLA exceptions.

-6-Month Training and Support Program (Brief): Month 1: Admin and key user setup + sandbox workshops.
+6-Month Training and Support Program (Short): Month 1: Admin and key user setup + sandbox workshops.
 Month 2: Key user training and initial end-user micro-learnings.
 Month 3: Pilot operation with on-shift coaching and error triage.
 Month 4: Rollout of mobile workflows and supplier onboarding.
 Month 5: Stabilization, metrics review (e.g., ticket quality, resync cases), targeted refresher training.
 Month 6: Handover to line operations, final review, and backlog of adjustments.

 8. Costs, TCO, and Return on Investment